CMU-17-214/s2024/assignments/hw6.md

   * [ ] 5: Game starts and can be restarted (e.g., 'new game' button)
   * [ ] 5: Both players can place the initial workers (e.g. by clicking an empty grid)
   * [ ] 5: The GUI indicates the current player
-  * [ ] 10: The GUI indicates available actions (valid move/build actions, cancel) or rejects invalid actions
+  * [ ] 10: The GUI indicates available actions (valid move/build actions) or rejects invalid actions
   * [ ] 5: The game recognizes the end of a turn and moves to the next player
   * [ ] 15: The game and GUI correctly update after a move action
   * [ ] 15: The game and GUI correctly update after a build action